Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 We can select paths choosing between 0=L and 1=R, much like the branching of a tree.
-As we navigate selecting branches we can select a new L=0, or R=1 that gets added on in continuation while all adds to zero in balance in a perfect symmetry.
-We can generate all the information that comprises our current reality in simulation spanning from a whole that contains it all, or create any song or video.
+As we navigate selecting branches, we can choose a new L=0 or R=1 that is added in continuation, while all additions contribute to zero in balance, creating perfect symmetry and expansion.
+We can generate all the information that comprises our current reality in a simulation spanning from a whole that contains it all, or create any song or video.

 <br /><br />